WUPR

-WUPR (1530 AM) is a radio station broadcasting a Spanish news/talk format.
+WUPR (1530 AM), branded on-air as Éxitos 1530 y La Nueva 98.3, is a radio station broadcasting a Spanish variety format.
 Licensed to Utuado, Puerto Rico, it serves the Puerto Rico area.
-The station is currently owned by Central Broadcasting Corporation and features programming from Red Informativa de PR.
+The station is owned by Central Broadcasting Corporation and features programming from Red Informativa de PR.

 History

-WUPR was founded in April 4, 1964 by Benito Martinez.
+WUPR was founded on April 4, 1964 by Benito Martinez.
 After the death of Benito Martinez in 1992 his son, Jose Martinez Giraud, assumed control of the station and changed its format from music-top 40 to music and news-talk.